-Britannia season three will see the introduction of a brand new central (and “terrifying”) character, played by Sophie Okonedo (Ratched).
+Britannia season three see's the introduction of a brand new central (and "terrifying") character, played by Sophie Okonedo (Ratched).

-The Death on the Nile actress plays Hemple, the wife of General Aulus (David Morrissey), who “arrives in Britannia to find out why her husband has failed with Lokka’s mission to capture the chosen one, Cait,” according to Sky’s synopsis – and she certainly seems set to shake things up.
+The Death on the Nile actress plays Hemple, the wife of General Aulus (David Morrissey), who "arrives in Britannia to find out why her husband has failed with Lokka’s mission to capture the chosen one, Cait," according to Sky's synopsis – and she certainly shakes things up.